kensho-technologies/graphql-compiler/docs/source/supported_databases/neo4j_and_redisgraph.rst

 .. important

-    Documentation on how to use the compiler to target cypher-based datatabase backends is still a work in progress.
+    Documentation on how to use the compiler to target cypher-based database backends is still a work in progress.

 Cypher query parameters